Number of Credits and GPA

 The Bachelor of Science in Computer Engineering degree program requires completion of at least 143 semester credits with a cumulative GPA of 2.0 or better.
 The program typically spans eight semesters of 15 weeks each, or four academic years.
 See the sample course sequence for more information.

-Students must also take an additional three semester credits of any ANI, ART, FLM, or MUS course.
+Students must also take an additional three semester credits of any Animation, Fine Art, Performing Art, or Music courses.

-Students must also take three semester credits of ENG classes numbered 116 or higher and three semester credits of any ECN or MGT course.
+Students must also take three semester credits of English courses numbered 116 or higher and three semester credits of any ECN or MGT course.

-Additionally, students must take three semester credits of any non-required HSS department courses, excluding COL courses.
+Additionally, students must take three semester credits of any non-required Humanities and Social Sciences courses.

-Students completing MAT 230 must replace MAT 225 with an additional three semester credits of STEM electives as defined below.
+Students completing MAT 230 must replace MAT 225 with an additional three semester credits of STEM disciplines, at the 200 course-level or higher.